matt-black/pyspim/docs/getting-started/quickstart.md

 # Quick Start Guide

-This guide will get you up and running with PySPIM in minutes.
+Get up and running with PySPIM in minutes.

 ## Prerequisites